How to Remove Almost Every Type of Stain

 How to get stains out of…

 The basic stain removal guidelines—act quickly, blot, use cold water—apply for carpet but the most effective method will depend on the material and the stain itself.
 “As soon as the spill happens, get to work treating it,” says Hodges.
 “Sometimes water is enough but, if not, you might need a commercially available cleaner, which is tested for effectiveness and safety on most materials.
 For tougher stains like red wine carpet stains, you might get better results with a purpose-made stain remover like Wine Away.”
 Here are more tips on how to get blood out of carpet, and how to get coffee stains out of carpet.
+And, don’t forget to read up on the Bissell Little Green Machine and how it helps remove carpet stains.

 We’ve shown you how to tackle spills on clothes right away but how do you remove old stains that have already been washed and dried?
 And how do you remove stains that you can’t even identify?
 “When you don’t know what the stain is, just spray it with Branch Basics All-Purpose Cleaner, let it sit 5 to 10 minutes, then soak it in cold water with Oxygen Boost added,” says Nelson.
 “Older stains typically benefit from that, too.
 The tougher the stain, the longer the soak.
 You may have to repeat the process a few times so don’t get discouraged.”
 Check out these additional tips on how to get coffee stains out of clothes, how to get red wine out of clothes, and how to get blood out of clothes.